Tec 4 John Kovach Jr.

 John enlisted in the Ohio National Guard's Tank Company that was headquartered in Port Clinton.
 In September 1940, the tank company was federalized and designated C Company, 192nd Tank Battalion.
 In November, the company traveled to Fort Knox, Kentucky, for what was suppose to be a year of military service.

 Since none of the companies had enough tanks, the soldiers went to the junk yard at Ft.
 Knox and recovered dicarded M2A2 tanks which were known as "Mae Wests."
-After rebuilding the engines and making other repairs, every company was up to straight.
+After rebuilding the engines and making other repairs, every company was up to strength.

 It is not known what John's specific job was, but in the late summer of 1941, the tankers were sent to Camp Polk, Louisiana, to take part in maneuvers.
 It was after the maneuvers that the battalion was ordered to remain behind at the base.